tmpim/netmountcc/README.md

 ```sh
 $ yarn
 ```

+### .env File

 Create a `.env` file:
 ```env
 USERNAME=username
 PASSWORD=password
 ```
 where `username` and `password` are your choice of credentials.

+Optional valid env values include:
+ - `PATH`: The path that the netmount should serve to/from
+ - `PORT`: The port on which netmount should operate on

 Run:
 ```sh